sagarbhadauriya/touch-typing/README.md

 - **Redux**: A predictable state container for JavaScript apps.
 Redux helps manage the app's global state, making it easier to handle data flow and application state changes.

-- **TypeScript**: A statically typed superset of JavaScript that enhances code maintainability and provides better tooling for code editing and error detection.

 - **HTML5**: The latest version of the Hypertext Markup Language, used for structuring the app's content.

 - **CSS3**: The latest version of Cascading Style Sheets, used for styling and layout.